 It is a life that will bring you unbelievable joy, it will push you to limits you never knew possible.
 You will do anything for this baby.
 That's the real magic.
 Christmas will never be the same again.
 Prepare to be mesmerised.

-Read more: 5 festive things to do in Dublin in the run-up to Christmas
+Read more: 5 festive things to do in Dublin over Christmas

 Read more: 12 ways to have an environmentally friendly Christmas